How to spend your money even if you do not need to: the French biannual sales

-Bénédicte Mahé has studied abroad many times, speaks four languages (French, English, German and Italian), and earned a Master of Management of cultural goods and activities, as well as a Master’s degree in intercultural communications and cooperation.
-She wishes to work in philanthropy for cultural institutions or non-profit organizations.
-Among her interests are drinking tea, cooking (with or without success), reading, watching TV shows, and—of course—shopping.
+Bénédicte Mahé has studied abroad many times, speaks four languages and earned a Master of Management of cultural goods and activities, as well as a Master’s degree in intercultural communications and cooperation.
+She works in communication and international projects management.
+Among her interests are drinking tea, cooking (with or without success), reading, traveling, and—of course—shopping.
 She started her blog Tribulations Bretonnes in 2010 and has been updating it (more or less regularly) since then.

 You may also enjoy A Woman’s Paris® post, French Lingerie: Mysterious and flirty, by Barbara Redmond who shares her experience searching for the perfect lingerie in Paris boutiques and her “fitting” with the shop keeper, Madame, in a curtained room stripped to bare at Sabbia Rosa.
 Including a French to English vocabulary lesson for buying lingerie and a directory of Barbara’s favorite lingerie shops in Paris.
 (French)